Retirement and Disability Research Consortium (RDRC)

 - Research and evaluate a wide array of topics related to Social Security's Old-Age, Survivors, and Disability Insurance and Supplemental Security Income programs and related federal policies;

 - Disseminate information on these topics to policymakers, researchers, stakeholder organizations, and the general public; and

 - Provide training and education to scholars and practitioners in research areas relevant to these topics.

-The current agreements run from FY2019 through FY2023.
-Visit the centers' websites for completed research and other information.
+The current agreements run from FY 2019 through FY 2023.
+Visit the centers' websites for the latest project details and related information.
 For RDRC-related questions or to sign up for e-mail alerts about RDRC activities, please e-mail us.

 SSA also jointly funds with other federal agencies a number of surveys and programs that support the research function, including:

 Previous studies conducted by other organizations under contract with SSA are available here.